Footpaths for all

 If you want to explore independently we’ve got 6 lovely local mapped walking routes that you can use to plan a walk.

 You’re welcome to come on any of our walks for free.
 Once you’ve experienced the views, fun and exhilaration it’s just a case of becoming a member of our friendly AVS community.

 Our leader led walks take place across the parish and the surrounding areas throughout the year.
-If you fancy trying some out yourself the leaflets can be purchased for a small fee from;
+If you fancy trying some out yourself the leaflets can be purchased for a small fee - details on our home page.

 Go all out: Join the A.V.S great outdoors debate

 We all love the outdoors, but are there things that could make it even more enjoyable?

 And how can A.V.S help make that happen?

 We’ve started the conversation, now